giulianfrisoni/giulianfrisoni.github.io/index.md

 - Worked as a team member of the design of the new QAD Web Supply chain suite, development of B2B application based on AS2 Communications protocol and a Typescript database connector.
 - Development of Third Party Logistics software working as a Full stack developer on the design of a Webapp for UPS controlled shipments.
-- Part of Supply chain and Business functional training for better software design standards based on industry .
+- Part of Supply chain and Business functional training for better software design standards based on industry.

 #### QAD Inc
 Ecommerce Developer II